-- A. The application for a permit for the installation of any nonexempt well or borehole shall be made by a contractor, appropriately licensed. - B. The property owner or his designated representative shall obtain a permit from the Board of Health or its agent prior to the commencement of construction and/or deconstruction of a private well, nonessential private well, irrigation well, monitoring well, hydrogeological well, geothermal well, agricultural well, drilled hole, borehole, or other hole drilled by mechanical means to a depth greater than 10 feet, and any other structure that is considered a well. - C. Any new dwelling or occupied structure on property with a lot line that is within 500 feet of a municipal or water department service line must be connected to the water supply system. - D. Permit applications. - (1) Each permit application to construct a well shall include the following: - (a) Application form furnished by the Nashoba Associated Boards of Health. - (b) The property owner's name and address. - (c) The well driller's name and proof of valid state registration. - (d) A plan with a specified scale, preferably signed by a registered surveyor or engineer, showing the location of the proposed well in relation to existing or proposed above or below ground structures. - (e) Potential sources of contamination. - [1] A description of visible prior and current land uses within 400 feet of the proposed well location, which represent a potential source of contamination, including but not limited to the following: - [a] Existing and proposed structures. - [b] Subsurface sewage disposal system. - [c] Subsurface fuel storage tanks. - [d] Public ways. - [e] Utility right-of-way. - [f] Any other potential sources of pollution. - [2] The Board may choose to require additional information pertaining to, but not limited to, all of the above, including the location of landfills, waste sites, and agricultural land uses that are within 500 feet to 1,000 feet of the well site.
+- A. The application for a permit for the installation of an individual well, geothermal well, irrigation well, monitoring well and test well shall be made by a contractor, appropriately licensed. - B. The property owner or his/her/their designated representative shall obtain a permit from the Board of Health or its agent prior to the commencement of construction and/or deconstruction of a private well, nonessential private well, irrigation well, monitoring well, hydrogeological well, heating and cooling well, agricultural well, drilled holes, bore holes, or other holes drilled by mechanical means greater than 10 feet, and any other structure that is considered a well. - C. Any property with a lot line that is within 500 feet of a water main must be connected to a municipal water supply system.
+No irrigation well or other non-essential private well shall be allowed unless a variance is approved by the Board of Health. - D. An applicant for a well construction permit must secure a letter from the municipal water supply system stating that no public water is available within 500 feet of any lot line prior to seeking a permit.

-- (f) A permit fee to the Nashoba Associated Boards of Health. - (g) A filing fee to the Town of Harvard per the Board of Health regulations. - E. The permit shall be on site at all times that work is taking place.
+- E. Permit applications. - (1) Each permit application to construct a well shall include the following: - (a) Application form furnished by the Nashoba Associated Boards of Health. - (b) The property owner's name and address. - (c) The well driller's name and proof of valid state registration. - (d) A plan with a specified scale, preferably signed by a registered surveyor or engineer, showing the location of the proposed well in relation to existing or proposed above or below ground structures. - (e) Potential sources of contamination. - [1] A description of visible prior and current land uses within 400 feet of the proposed well location, which represent a potential source of contamination, including but not limited to the following: - [a] Existing and proposed structures. - [b] Subsurface sewage disposal system. - [c] Subsurface fuel storage tanks. - [d] Public ways. - [e] Utility right-of-way. - [f] Any other potential sources of pollution. - [2] The Board may choose to require additional information pertaining to, but not limited to, all of the above, including the location of landfills, waste sites, PFAS contamination sites, and agricultural land uses that are within 500 to 1,000 feet of the well site - (2) All well permit applications are subject to the review of the Town of Groton Water Department and/or the West Groton Water Supply District prior to issuance. - (3) All irrigation and agricultural wells shall post a sign (eight inches by 12 inches) notifying the public that it is in fact an "irrigation well in use." - F. The permit shall be on site at all times that work is taking place.
 Each permit shall expire one year from the date of issuance unless revoked for cause.
-Permits may be extended for one additional six-month period, provided that a written request is received by the Board prior to the one-year expiration date.
-No additional fee shall be charged for a permit extension, provided that there is no change in the plans for the proposed well. - F. Well construction permits are not transferable.
-Acquiring any additional necessary permits (e.g., plumbing and electrical permits, etc.) shall be the responsibility of the applicant. - G. Electrical service shall not be grounded to the well.
+Permits may be extended for one additional sixmonth period, provided that a written request is received by the Board prior to the one-year expiration date.
+No additional fee shall be charged for a permit extension, provided there is no change in the plans for the proposed well. - G. Well construction permits are not transferable.
+Acquiring any additional necessary permits (e.g., plumbing and electrical permits, etc.) shall be the responsibility of the applicant. - H. Electrical service shall not be grounded to the well.